Top 7 Medical Schools in Michigan in 2026 (Rankings & Admissions Guide)

 From major urban centers like Detroit and Grand Rapids to smaller cities like Mount Pleasant and Kalamazoo, Michigan offers a wide range of training environments.
 Applicants should compare factors like curriculum style, class size, and average GPA and MCAT requirements to find the right school for their profile.

 Medical school is a four-year graduate program that prepares students to become licensed physicians.
 Medical students engage with unique curriculum structures and clinical training opportunities designed to enhance their learning experiences and professional development.
 There are two types of degrees: MD (Doctor of Medicine) and DO (Doctor of Osteopathic Medicine).
-Both types of programs include pre-clinical education in the sciences and clinical training through rotations in hospitals and clinics.
+Both types of programs include pre-clinical education in the sciences and clinical training through hospital and clinic rotations.

 To apply, students need a bachelor’s degree, MCAT scores, and a completed primary application.
 The process is competitive, especially at Michigan medical schools, where in-state applicants have a higher acceptance rate.